Stand up for Science: How to Detect and Fight Misinformation

-As a BiteSizeBio reader, you are a part of the expert audience.
-You may not want to spend a lot of your time contradicting the misinformation, but the least you can do is stop it from spreading by not sharing without checking it’s validity first.
+As a Bitesize Bio reader, you are a part of the expert audience.
+You may not want to spend much of your time contradicting the misinformation out there, but the least you can do is stop it from spreading by not sharing it without checking its validity first.

-What is Misinformation?
+What is Misinformation in Science?

-For example, the notoriously sensationalist British newspaper the Daily Mail had an article headlined “There are THREE distinct strains of the novel coronavirus in the world and while China’s epidemic was driven by an early mutation that quickly spread in the UK, the US is suffering from an original variation.”
+For example, the notoriously sensationalist British newspaper the Daily Mail had an article headlined, “There are THREE distinct strains of the novel coronavirus in the world, and while China’s epidemic was driven by an early mutation that quickly spread in the UK, the US is suffering from an original variation.”

-The article is based on a PNAS paper where they assigned “ancestral” genotype name A. Genotype B differs from A by two mutations: the synonymous mutation T8782C and the nonsynonymous mutation C28144T changing a leucine to a serine.
+The article is based on a PNAS paper, where the authors assigned the “ancestral” genotype name A. Genotype B differs from A by two mutations: the synonymous mutation T8782C, and the nonsynonymous mutation C28144T changing a leucine to a serine.
 Type C differs from its parent type B by the nonsynonymous mutation G26144T, which changes a glycine to a valine.

 The virologists would understand immediately: